ChristianNally/web-ft-10jan2022-lecture-code-nally/w05d2/NOTES.md

 # Relationship Types

 * One-to-One: One record in the first table is related to one (and only one) record in the second table
-* One-to-Many: One record in the first table is related to one or more records in the second table
+* One-to-Many: One record in the first table is related to zero or more records in the second table
 * Many-to-Many: One or more records in the first table are related to one or more records in the second table

 It could be argued that there is really only one relationship type: One-to-Many as One-to-One's are extremely rare and Many-to-Many's are implemented using two One-to-Many's